NatKang/natk.github.io/_publications/2006-higher-order.md

 date: 2006
 venue: 'Journal of Econometrics'
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'
-citation: 'Andrews, D. W., Lieberman, O., & Marmer, V. (2006).
+#citation: 'Andrews, D. W., Lieberman, O., & Marmer, V. (2006).
 Higher-order improvements of the parametric bootstrap for long-memory Gaussian processes. <i>Journal of Econometrics</i>, 133(2), 673-702.'
 ---
-This paper is about the number 1.
+This paper is about the number 2.
 The number 2 is left for future work.

 [Download paper here](http://academicpages.github.io/files/paper1.pdf)